3Dpass/3DP/README.md

 bun install
 bun miner.js --host 127.0.0.1 --port 9933
 ```

-Make sure you can see your node in the [list](https://telemetry.3dpscan.io/).
-Use this [tutorial](https://3dpass.org/mainnet#linux-mac) for more details.

 ## Node and Mining with Docker
 This procedure will build and run the Node and Miner automatically with Docker (Mac, Linux, or Windows).